Acid rain from a volcano

 Effects of acid rain on soil and vegetation:

-Increases the acidity of water in rivers and lakes, causing damage to aquatic life such as fish (river fish) and plants.
-It also increases the acidity of the soil, which translates into changes in its composition, produces leaching (washing) of important nutrients for plants, such as: calcium, nitrogen, phosphorus, etc., and mobilizes toxic metals such as cadmium, nickel, manganese, lead, mercury, chromium, etc. They are also introduced into water currents and food chains in this way.
+It increases the acidity of water in rivers and lakes, harming aquatic life such as fish and plants.
+It also increases soil acidity, resulting in changes in soil composition.
+It leaches (washes away) important plant nutrients such as calcium, nitrogen, phosphorus, and so on.
+It also mobilizes toxic metals such as cadmium, nickel, manganese, lead, mercury, and chromium, which also enter waterways and food chains in this way.

 Vegetation directly exposed to acid rain suffers not only the consequences of soil degradation, but also the direct damage, which can lead to fires.